About A Winter Break in Ljubljana

 After breakfast at the hotel depart on your Slovenian Gastronomy excursion.

 First of all though you'll visit the famous caves at Postojna, the largest cave system in Slovenia.
 Here you'll see many incredible stalacite and stalagmite formations.
-After your visit yuou will head to the small town of Radovljica for a traditional Slovenian lunch.
-This will usually consist of meats and vegetables dishes cooked in the traditional way and followed by a delicious apple dessert with nuts and honey.
+After your visit you'll head to the small town of Radovljica for a traditional Slovenian lunch.
+This will usually consist of meat and vegetables dishe cooked in the traditional way, followed by a delicious apple dessert with nuts and honey.
 Radovljica’s old town sits atop a natural promontory and is one of the best-preserved in Slovenia with houses dating from 15th and 16th century.

 Your tour then continues to Bled Castle whose history goes back to 1004 when the German Emperor Henry II gave his estate at Bled to Bishop Albuin of Brixen.
 At that time, only a Romanesque tower protected by walls stood on the site.
 The first castle was built in approximately 1011 but the Bishops of Brixen never resided there.
 This is why the castle doesn't have luxurious large rooms; it was primarily used for defensive purposes.
 After your visit you will be able to sample the famous Bled dessert “Bledska Kremšnita”

 Breakfast at the hotel and some more free time (depending on your flight time).
-Private transfer to Ljubljana Airport for the flight home.
+Private transfer to Ljubljana Airport for your flight home.